 Recognizing possible signs of a medication-related problem

-When Al was in the rehab facility and was rushed to the emergency room, his main symptom was a debilitating headache.
-His daughter knew that he never got headaches, so she decided to double-check his medication schedule with the nurse at the rehab facility.
-They discovered that he hadn’t had his anti-depressant medication at all the past few days, which was the most likely cause of his headache.
+When Al was rushed to the emergency room where his main symptom was a debilitating headache.
+His daughter knew that he never got headaches.
+She decided to double-check his medication schedule with the nurse at the rehab facility.
+They discovered that he hadn’t had his anti-depressant medication at all the past few days.
+That was the most likely cause of his headache.

-If you are taking care of an elderly person, it’s important to pay attention to signs and symptoms that might be related to his/her medication.
+If you are caring for an elderly person, pay attention to signs and symptoms that might be related to his/her medication.